billbuchanan/csn09112/week03_ns/labs/README.md

 ## K Metasploit Framework
 Microsoft Windows uses the Server Message Block (SMB) Protocol, one version of which was also known as Common Internet File System (CIFS), and operates as an application-layer network protocol mainly used for providing shared access to files, printers, and serial ports and miscellaneous communications between nodes on a network.

-In today’s lab, we use auxiliary modules in Metasploit.
 The Metasploit Framework includes hundreds of auxiliary modules that perform scanning, fuzzing, sniffing, and much more.
 Although these modules will not give you a shell, they are extremely valuable when conducting a penetration test.
 Generally, they are grouped in three categories: Admin, Scanner and Server.

 K.1.
 On Microsoft Windows 7, share the perflogs folder: